-Across the nation, cities are starting to embrace the idea of free transportation.
+Across the nation, cities are embracing the idea of free transportation.
 In Olympia, Wash., and Richmond, Va., for example, public transit is free for all residents.

 Even if your city does not yet offer free bus passes, keep reading for tips on how to get around town at little to no cost.